 We’ve also had potential clients who required support but didn’t have the correct procedures and processes in place to allow us to establish a working relationship that would benefit their business.
 The last thing we want is to ask clients to pay for a service that isn’t benefiting them as much as it should.

-The lesson we’ve learnt here is to be selective with our clients to ensure that the support we can offer fits their business and will serve only to improve it.
+The lesson we’ve learnt about supporting businesses here is to be selective with our clients to ensure that the support we can offer fits their business and will serve only to improve it.